romarcg/thymio_course_skeleton/how_to_thymio/README.md

 2. Press the `left` arrow to select a mode (down off, down-left AP, left .
 3. Press the `middle` button to confirm the selection.

-## Turn off:
+## Power off:

-> **Improperly turning-off the MyT could result in a corrupted turn-on process**
+> **Improperly powering-off the MyT could result in a corrupted power-on process**

-To properly turn-off the MyT:
+To properly power-off the MyT:

 1. Press and hold the `back` arrow (about 5s) until a sound triggers.
 This will start the shutdown process of both the base and the main computer.
 2. Wait until the base restarts (there will be a short sound).
 This will be an indication that the main computer has turned-down correctly.
-Additionally, verify that only the red led on top of the main computer is on, the blue one should be off.
+Additionally, verify that only the red LED on top of the main computer is on, the blue one should be off.
 > As the base has restarted lights should be on (this is normal).
 3. At this point turn down the main switch of the main computer.
 4. Press and hold the middle button on the base until this is switched off.
 A sound will trigger and the lights will turn off.